 Le Café Cerise is located at 4 Quai de la Daurade, Toulouse.
 Website.
 Instagram.

 L’Anartiste This coffee shop — whose name marries art and anarchy — was the closest to my hotel but it’s closed on Mondays, so I wasn’t able to visit until Tuesday morning.
-I’m glad I got the chance to visit L’Anartiste, though, because it’s a lovely spot serving speciality coffee, food and natural wines, with an emphasis on local produce.
+I’m glad I got the chance to visit L’Anartiste, though, because it’s a lovely spot serving specialty coffee, food and natural wines, with an emphasis on local produce.

 The cosy café with its meticulously mismatched furniture and precarious stack of board games gives it the feel of being in someone’s living room — and the welcome I received from the barista was just as warm.
 They take their brewing seriously, however, as the shelf of brewing kit (siphon, Kalita Wave, Aeropress, Chemex, and Kono, Torch and Clever drippers) and original Faema E61 espresso machine on the bar attest.